openvswitch/ovs/tutorial/Tutorial.md

 This is a hands-on tutorial.
 To get the most out of it, you will need Open vSwitch binaries.
 You do not, on the other hand, need any physical networking hardware or even supervisor privilege on your system.
-Instead, we will use a script called "ovs-sandbox", which accompanies the tutorial, that constructs a software simulated network environment based on Open vSwitch.
+Instead, we will use a script called `ovs-sandbox`, which accompanies the tutorial, that constructs a software simulated network environment based on Open vSwitch.